Dizzydz99/ECEM202A_project/docs/proposal.md

 ## 6. Requirements for Success

 In order to perform the project, a reliable data set is required for the training phase due to there is no suitable public data set online.
-I have to collect the data using Arduino Nano 33 Sense Rev2.
+I have to collect the data using Arduino Nano 33 Sense Rev2 after clibration.
+Also a great understand of physical model is required to better design the neural network.

+For skills required for this project, the core skill is to design a neural network that can achieve accurate inclination estimation with low computational complexity.
+Also implementing the machine learning model using Arduino Nano 33 Sense Rev2 and run the model in real-time is required.

 ## 7. Metrics of Success

-What are metrics by which you would check for success?
+In this project, the metrics of success are based on inclination estimation accuracy.
+The angles of inclination fusing accelerometers, magnerometers and gyroscopes can be treated as groud truth.
+Estimated inclination can be obtained using machine learning model.
+We can determine whether an accurate estimation is made based on mean square error.

 ## 8. Execution Plan

-Describe the key tasks in executing your project, and in case of team project describe how will you partition the tasks.
+Key tasks include data collection, neural network design, real-time implementation.

 ## 9. Related Work

 ### 9.a.
 Papers

-List the key papers that you have identified relating to your project idea, and describe how they related to your project.
-Provide references (with full citation in the References section below).
+[1]Bandhav Veluri, Collin Pernu, Ali Saffari, Joshua Smith, Michael Taylor, and Shyamnath Gollakota.
+2023.
+NeuriCam: Key-Frame Video Super-Resolution and Colorization for IoT Cameras.
+In Proceedings of the 29th Annual International Conference on Mobile Computing and Networking (ACM MobiCom '23).
+Association for Computing Machinery, New York, NY, USA, Article 26, 1–17. https://doi.org/10.1145/3570361.3592523

 ### 9.b.
 Datasets

-List datasets that you have identified and plan to use.
-Provide references (with full citation in the References section below).
+No public dataset is used.

 ### 9.c.
 Software